Division of Hotels and Restaurants

 Applying for Elevator Certificates of Operation

-If your elevator operations are within one of the bureau's contracted jurisdictions, please contact the appropriate jurisdiction for permits, licensing, inspections, and other services provided.
+If your elevator operations are within one of the division's contracted jurisdictions, please contact the appropriate jurisdiction for permits, licensing, inspections, and other services provided.

 Obtain and complete the appropriate application form.
 A separate license application is required for each conveyance.